 We recognise the importance of spoken language in pupils' development across the whole curriculum; spoken language underpins the development of reading and writing.
 Children are encouraged to develop effective communication skills in readiness for later life.
-Opportunities to develop these skills include: talk partners, storytelling, roleplay and debating within lessons across the curriculum, class assemblies, School Council representatives, school productions and a yearly talent show.
+Opportunities to develop these skills include: talk partners, storytelling, roleplay and debating within lessons across the curriculum, class assemblies, School Council representatives and school productions.